-Each bid must be accompanied by a good faith deposit in the form of a Certified or Cashier's Check made payable to the Treasurer of the School District in the amount of two percent (2%) of the par value of the Bonds.
+Each bid must be accompanied by a good faith deposit in the form of a Certified or Cashier's Check, or bank wire transfer made payable to the Treasurer of the School District in the amount of two percent (2%) of the par value of the Bonds.
 The good faith deposit of the successful bidder will be retained by the School District to assure performance of the contract on the part of said bidder.
-In the event said bidder should fail or refuse to take up and pay for the Bonds in accordance with his bid, then said check will be cashed as full liquidated damages.
-Otherwise, said check will be returned to the purchaser upon payment for the Bonds.
-No interest will be allowed on said check.
+In the event said bidder should fail or refuse to take up and pay for the Bonds in accordance with his bid, then said check/wire will be cashed/returned as full liquidated damages.
+Otherwise, said check/wire will be returned to the purchaser upon payment for the Bonds.
+No interest will be allowed on said check/wire.
 Checks of unsuccessful bidders will be promptly returned.